wink94/RASA-HR-bot/data/nlu.md

 - can you help me to find a job. im a recently passed out graduate from [sliit](university).
 - can you help me find a job. i completed my degree recently.
 - are there any jobs available for fresh graduates.
+- hello i was a undergraduate of [universitry of colombo](university)

 ## intent: job_apply_non_specific